lynellf/Interpreter/README.md

 **Variables** is an array of anything.
 Primitives, non primitives, functions, etc. **Variables** are immutable.

-**Functions** is an array of functions which are required to have the same signature.
+**Actions** is an array of functions which are required to have the same signature.

 ```
 type TFunc<V, S> = (variables: V[], state: S) => S